Program availability

 Earn dual credit in the BSHHS program

 Step towards becoming a leader in business.
-Our MBA program includes options for several concentrations, including Human Resources (HR) and Healthcare Management.
+Our MBA program includes coursework preparing you for success across many different industries.

 Become a behind-the-scenes leader in the delivery of healthcare.
-You can utilize skills acquired in a health and human services bachelor’s degree program to qualify for an MHA program in the future.
+You can utilize skills acquired in a psychology bachelor’s degree program to qualify for an MHA program in the future.

 You may potentially find your calling in the field of nursing.
 With a bachelor’s degree in health and human services, you may be eligible to pursue a master’s degree in nursing.